mukund2000/ClinicGenie-AI/README.md

 - Add patient identity verification before appointment changes.
 - Store dates in ISO format instead of `DD-MM-YYYY HH:MM`.
 - Add doctors as a dedicated database table.
-- Add specializations as a reference table.
+- Add specializations as a dedicated database table.
 - Add automated tests for service and API behavior.
 - Add structured response models for all API endpoints.
 - Add pagination for appointment history.